Fall Semester Admission

 - Letters of recommendation are not required for transfer applicants.

 - If you elect to submit a recommendation, a letter from a faculty member is preferred.

 - You may request your recommender to submit their letter via the Common Application or by emailing Fordham directly at email@example.com.

-Application materials can be sent to Fordham in one of three ways:
+Application materials can be sent to Fordham in one of the following ways:

 - Via email to firstname.lastname@example.org.

 - Via mail to: Fordham University, Office of Undergraduate Admission, 441 E. Fordham Rd., Bronx, NY 10458

 - Application materials for both campus locations should be mailed to this address.